 Dining scene on fire

 Ignite the appetite in the back streets of Geelong.
-Igni has set the city's dining scene alight since opening in early 2016, and the sparks have quickly blown further afield.
-The Age Good Food Guide 2017 named Igni Regional Restaurant of the Year, and crowned chef Aaron Turner Chef of the Year.
+Awarded two hats by the Good Food Guide 2018, Aaron Turner's Igni has set the city's dining scene alight since opening in early 2016, and the sparks have quickly blown further afield.
 Get a reservation while you still can and savour the taste of the region in the creative vegetable-driven tasting menu.

 Over in West Geelong, Tulip provides a floral interlude in Pakington Street's cafe society.
 Sown from the same seed as the Great Ocean Road's Inverleigh Cellar & Kitchen, Tulip is as bright, elegant and yes, pretty, as the name suggests.
 The kitchen team works wonders with the region's bountiful produce, and the wine list spans Victoria.